Residue currents associated with weakly holomorphic functions: Zero sets of weakly holomorphic functions

-For any meromorphic function $\phi$, there is a standard notion of zero set of $\phi$, that we denote by $Z'_\phi$, which is defined by $Z'_\phi = \{ z \in Z\ \lvert\ (1/\phi)_z \notin \Ok_z \}$.
-Since weakly holomorphic functions are meromorphic, this gives another definition of zero set if $f$ is a weakly holomorphic function.
-Clearly $Z_f \subseteq Z'_f$, but note that in general the inclusion can be strict, so the two definitions does not coincide.

-\begin{remark} We have $z \in Z_f$ if and only if there exists a sequence $z_i \to z$ with $z_i \in Z_\reg$ such that $f(z_i) \to 0$ (since if we cannot find such a sequence, then $1/f$ is weakly holomorphic); hence when $f$ is c-holomorphic, $Z_f$ coincides with the zero set when seen as continuous function. \end{remark}
+\begin{remark} We have $z \in Z_f$ if and only if there exists a sequence $z_i \to z$ with $z_i \in Z_\reg$ such that $f(z_i) \to 0$ (since if we cannot find such a sequence, then $1/f$ is weakly holomorphic).
+Hence, when $f$ is c-holomorphic, $Z_f$ coincides with the usual zero set of $f$, when $f$ is seen as a continuous function. \end{remark}

 We will use the following characterization of the zero set of a weakly holomorphic function.
 However, since this is a special case of Proposition~\ref{zeroproperties}, we omit the proof.

 \begin{lma} Let $\pi : Z' \to Z$ be the normalization of $Z$.
 If $f \in \Ow(Z)$, then $Z_f$ is an analytic subset of $Z$, and $Z_f = \pi(Z_{\pi^* f})$. \end{lma}